Tracey Wigfield: Personal life

 Wigfield was raised Roman Catholic and today describes herself as a "Sorta Catholic."
 In a 2017 America magazine piece, she described being Catholic as "not a huge part of my deal...
 I practice what I call “Chipotle Catholicism”: I go down the line picking and choosing the parts of Catholicism that appeal to me (charity, Pope Frank, spooky stories about saints) in order to create a custom-made spiritual burrito."

 Wigfield married comedy writer Adam Countee on May 21, 2016 in Manhattan.
-They have a daughter named Celine, born December 29, 2017, and a daughter named Beatrice, born February 28, 2020.
+They have two daughters and a son.